analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 Once RED LED2 turns on, the initialization is complete and it is ready to accept keywords.
-If PICO adapter is still connected to SWD, disconnect it and power cycle.
+If the PICO adapter is still connected to SWD, disconnect it and power cycle.

-Following words can be detected:
+The following words can be detected:

  ['**up', 'down', 'left', 'right', 'stop', 'go', 'yes', 'no', 'on', 'off', 'one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight', 'nine', 'zero**']

  The MAX78000 KWS20 demo firmware recognizes keywords and reports result and confidence level.

-The microphone (U15) is located between JH4 and JH5 headers on EVKIT, (MK1) between J5 and J7 audio connectors on MAX78000 Feather board.
+The microphone (U15) is located between JH4 and JH5 headers on EVKIT, (MK1) between J5 and J7 audio connectors on the MAX78000 Feather board.